Sagnac/Zernike.jl/README.md

 * `precision`: number of digits to use after the decimal point in computing the expansion coefficients.
 Results will be rounded according to this precision and any polynomials with zero-valued coefficients will be ignored when pulling in the Zernike functions while constructing the composite wavefront error; this means lower precision values yield faster results.

-If you want full 64-bit floating-point precision use `precision = "full"`.

 ----

 Plot options can be set by setting the `plotconfig` fields; see the docstring for more details.